OpenMPDK/dss-ansible/README.md

 Execute this playbook to remove VLAN / IP configuration, which was previously configured with "configure_vlans" playbook.

+#### playbooks/restart_dss_minio.yml

+Execute this playbook to restart DSS MinIO on all hosts in your inventory.

 #### playbooks/restart_dss_software.yml

 Execute this playbook to restart DSS software to all hosts in your inventory.